 New Buildings Program

-The New Buildings Program provides technical guidance and financial incentives when designing, constructing, and operating new, energy efficient buildings in Manitoba.
+Through our New Buildings Program, we provide technical guidance and financial incentives to customers that design, construct, and operate new energy efficient buildings in Manitoba.

 The program is dedicated to advancing the local building design industry in 4 particular areas:

 - Integrated design: a collaborative approach to designing your new building that includes key stakeholders and design professionals from conception to completion.

 - Energy modelling: maximize your building's energy efficiency with software modelling.

 - Building commissioning: verify and document that your new building and its systems are planned, designed, installed, tested, operated, and maintained for optimal building performance.

 - Energy management: recommendations for operational improvements and behavioural changes that manage and minimize energy costs.

 - lower utility and maintenance costs for the life of the building;